Dieedi/frontend-nanodegree-mobile-portfolio/README.md

+## Optimizations done ##

+To view project specifications... scroll down :D

+Project folder contain non optimized files (understand withou grunt build) Dist folder contain grunt builded files

+(to try grunt process, 'npm install' and 'grunt build')

+## Optimization for index.html

+concatenate files
+minify html, css and js files
+compress images

+some stuff have been done to clarify project files and some changes have been made in css

+## Optimization for pizza.html

+pizza got same grunt build as index.html

+Loops have been corrected to avoid too many unnecessary calculations.

+Numbers of moving pizzas have been reduced by calculating the strictly necessary amount based on width and height of the page.

+Some tips given in Office hour have been applied (getElementsByClassName and css hack)

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).